RubenMolina/RubenMolina.github.io/about.md

 During my path until I'm now I developed multiple abilities in the data science field, like ETL pipelines, Machine Learning Algorithms , Deep Learning Models and Statistical Analysis.

 I'm extremely curious and I always want to learn new things, since I believe that learning let us improve every day.
+I'm also a minimalist :)

 ## What is this blog?